 Previous fire logs may have been made with sawdust but it would have been bound together with paraffin wax.
 This is the same fossil-fuel derived substance that is used for candles, which is why natural eco friendly candles are a better choice.

 If the heat log is claiming to be eco friendly, they should not contain any artificial chemicals, additives or fossil-fuel based materials.
 Heat logs may also contain peat, but if you are considering the environment, please don’t buy peat-containing logs.

-Can you burn eco friendly logs in a wood stove?
+Can you burn eco logs in a wood stove?

-The best recommendation is to not burn eco logs in a wood only stove.
+The best recommendation is to not burn eco logs in a purely wood burning stove.

 Although some people will do this, burning any other fuel other than a 100% wooden log, may void your guarantee and could damage the stove.
-This is because the inside of wood burners are designed differently to multifuel stoves.
+This is because the inside of wood burning stoves are designed differently to multifuel stoves.

 Heat logs can also be burned in chimeneas, fire pits, pizza ovens and open fires.

 It’s also possible to burn eco logs in second hand log burners too, which are another great option.